Creating a new shipment

-A commercial invoice will be issued at the same time as the shipping label.
+A commercial invoice will be created at the same time as the shipping label.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-If you check "return label" (as mentioned in 2. under Options), the estimated return shipping fee will be displayed as a warning box.
-This fee will be payable only if the return label gets utilized - i.e. if the receiver chooses to return the item.
+If you check "Return label" (as mentioned in No. 3 above, under Options), the estimated return shipping fee will be displayed in the warning box.
+This fee will be payable only if the return label gets utilized - i.e. if the receiver chooses to return the item and use the label.
 (Please note that return labels are available for Express Worldwide service only.)

 Click the printer icon to the right of the desired DHL service.

 Shipping and return labels will be generated in one PDF file, with two tracking numbers.
-In addition, a commercial invoice will be issued at the same time.
+In addition, a commercial invoice for exporting will be generated at the same time.

-If Paperless Transactions (PLT) is enabled, the commercial invoice will be in a PLT format, so the only shipping document required for printing will be 1 page of shipping label (no need to provide a Waybill Doc).
-If PLT is disabled, you will be prompted to print a commercial invoice as well.
+If Paperless Transactions (PLT) is enabled, you can see "PLT" printed on the label, and the shipping document required for printing will be only 1 page of shipping label (no need to attach a Waybill Doc or paper invoice).
+If PLT is disabled, you will be prompted on the screen to print a commercial invoice as well.

 - DHL return labels are valid for 90 days upon issuance.